 What you must pay when Services that are covered for you vou get these services HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are at copayment, or deductible increased risk for HIV infection, we cover: for members eligible for One screening exam every 12 months Medicare-covered For women who are pregnant, we cover: preventive HIV screening.
-Up to three screening exams during a pregnancy Home-delivered meals# Following a surgery or inpatient hospital stay, Imperial Senior There is \$0 copayment for Value (HMO C-SNP) will provide up to 7 meals delivered to up to 7 delivered meals per your home.
+Up to three screening exams during a pregnancy Home-delivered meals\ Following a surgery or inpatient hospital stay, Imperial There is \$0 copayment for Traditional (HMO) will provide up to 7 meals delivered to your up to 7 delivered meals per home.
 Contact Member Services to request your meals. discharge.
 The plan covers up to \$105 in home-delivered meals per benefit period.
 Prior authorization required.
-Home health agency care You pay a \$10 copayment Prior to receiving home health services, a doctor must certify that you need home health services and will order home health for each Medicare-covered services to be provided by a home health agency.
-You must be home health care visits. homebound, which means leaving home is a major effort.
+Home health agency care\ Prior to receiving home health services, a doctor must certify There is a \$10 copayment that you need home health services and will order home health for each Medicare-covered services to be provided by a home health agency.
+You must be home health care visit. homebound, which means leaving home is a major effort.
 Referral and prior Covered services include, but are not limited to: authorization required.
-Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy
+Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services